Devesh21700Kumar/PSD-helper/README.md

 format.py

 https://p.ip.fi/a1-O
+ U need to install requests and BeautifulSoup libraries using pip

-Run scraper.py for pb.json (partial data)
+Run scraper.py for pb.json and strings.json(partial data)
 and then
 skill.py for full data (with projects list)
 U can then convert json to exccel using this website https://conversiontools.io/convert/json-to-excel